Financial-Times/x-dash/components/x-podcast-launchers/readme.md

 ## Installation

-This module is compatible with Node 6+ and is distributed on npm.
+This module is supported on Node 12 and is distributed on npm.

 ```bash
 npm install --save @financial-times/x-podcast-launchers